-A: Eighty-two of the 138 winners resided in California; 16 hailed from New York; 5 were from Virginia; 5 from Texas; 3 each from Illinois, Pennsylvania and North Carolina; 2 from Oklahoma; and 1 each from Arizona, Connecticut, Florida, Georgia, Hawaii, Iowa, Louisiana, Minnesota, Mississippi, New Jersey, Oregon, Rhode Island, Utah and Washington; as well as 1 each from Ontario and British Columbia, Canada; and 1 each from London, England, Tokyo, Japan, and Laezonia Gauteng, South Africa.
+A: Eighty-six of the 144 winners resided in California; 17 hailed from New York; 5 were from Virginia; 5 from Texas; 3 each from Illinois, Pennsylvania and North Carolina; 2 from Oklahoma; and 1 each from Arizona, Connecticut, Florida, Georgia, Hawaii, Iowa, Louisiana, Minnesota, Mississippi, New Jersey, Oregon, Rhode Island, Utah and Washington; as well as 2 from British Columbia and 1 from Ontario, Canada; and 1 each from London, England, Tokyo, Japan, and Laezonia Gauteng, South Africa.

 Q: Why so many Californians?

-A: Three reasons: first, in its initial year the Academy Nicholl competition was open only to California college students; second, over the years over 40 percent of all entrants have resided in California; third, talented writers who want to break into the movie industry are apt to relocate to California.
+A: Two reasons: first, over the years over 40 percent of all entrants have resided in California; second, talented writers who want to break into the movie industry are apt to relocate to California.

 Q: How have foreign entrants fared over the years?

 A: Foreign entrants, more from Canada than from any other country, have reached the Nicholl quarterfinals and semifinals a number of times.
-Five Canadians have reached the finals, and two of them won after reaching the finals a second time.
+Six Canadians have reached the finals, and two of them won.
 An Australian, an Israeli, a British citizen and U.S. citizens residing in Japan and New Zealand have also reached the finals (with the British citizen and the Japan resident becoming fellows).
 We had our first fellow from South Africa in 2012.
-About 5.5 percent of all entries have come from countries other than the U.S.; about 4.4 percent of the Academy Nicholl quarterfinalists submitted their entries from a foreign country.
+About 6.1 percent of all entries have come from countries other than the U.S.; about 5.2 percent of the Academy Nicholl quarterfinalists submitted their entries from a foreign country.